blog

 Altman replied the following day: “Tens of millions of dollars well spent—you never know.”

 The cultural implications for Māori and others is that the AI will talk to you the same way you talk to it.
-Microsoft’s Kurtis Beavers, a director on the design team for Microsoft Copilot writes about the dilemmas of being polite to an AI to receive a polite conversation “Why Using a Polite Tone with AI Matters.
+Microsoft’s Kurtis Beavers, a director on the design team for Microsoft Copilot, writes about the dilemmas of being polite to an AI.
+The article is titled “Why Using a Polite Tone with AI Matters.

-It is a cultural shift that many Māori will need to adjust to, and balance being kaitiaki of our environment, Papatūānuku and Tangaroa, etc.
+It is a cultural shift that many Māori will need to adjust to.
+They will balance being kaitiaki of our environment, Papatūānuku and Tangaroa, etc.

-The ethical issues of how we consider and interact with AI will need to be debated and new tikanga will need to be created from our marae.
-In the mealtime, each of us should consciously consider how we use AI and its impacts on the environment.
+The ethical issues of how we consider and interact with AI will need to be debated.
+New tikanga will need to be created from our marae.
+In the meantime, each of us should consciously consider how we use AI.
+Its impacts on the environment should also be considered.

 DISCLAIMER: This post is the personal opinion of Dr Karaitiana Taiuru and is not reflective of the opinions of any organisation that Dr Karaitiana Taiuru is a member of or associates with, unless explicitly stated otherwise.